zre7926/RecipeAnalysis/README.md

 The `description` column is plausibly Not Missing At Random (NMAR) because the very decision to leave it blank often depends on qualities of the unwritten text itself.
 For example, authors may skip a blurb when the title already conveys the full idea, when the back-story is too personal or culturally sensitive, or when they feel their writing would be sub-par; all of these motives depend on information that is not recorded elsewhere in the dataset.
 To re-frame the mechanism as MAR, we would need variables that capture those hidden motives.
 For example, an “author-reason” column collected at submission time (self-explanatory title, privacy concerns, language barrier).
 Conditioning on such observed factors would let us explain the missingness without referencing the unseen description content, satisfying the MAR assumption.

 ### Missingness Dependency
 On the other hand, the column `rating` has non-trivial missingness to analyze.
 Thus, I will be performing permutation tests to determine whether there is dependency of the missingness on other columns.
-Specifically, I will test the numerical columns `n_steps`, `n_ingredients`, and `minutes`.
+Specifically, I will test the numerical columns `minutes` and `n_steps`.

-<iframe
-  src="assets/n_stepsmissing.html"
-  width="1000"
-  height="430"
-  frameborder="0"
-></iframe>

-<iframe
-  src="assets/n_ingredientsmissing.html"
-  width="1000"
-  height="430"
-  frameborder="0"
-></iframe>
+First Permutation Test:

+Null Hypothesis: The distribution of `minutes` when `rating` is missing is the same as the distribution of `minutes` when `rating` is not missing.

+Alternate Hypothesis: The distribution of `minutes` when `rating` is missing is not the same as the distribution of `minutes` when `rating` is not missing.

+The test statistic used is the difference in means and the significance level is 0.05.

 <iframe
   src="assets/minutesmissing.html"